ibm-mas-manage/faq/docs/index.md

 - **What are the benefits of moving to OpenShift?**

-	<span style="color:navy">There are number of benefits:</span>
+	<span style="color:navy">Some of the benefits are:</span>

 	- <span style="color:navy">Portability between cloud/on-prem environments</span>
 	- <span style="color:navy">Faster deployment compared to the traditional deployment model</span>
-	- <span style="color:navy">More robust, resilient, HA, and elasticity through containerization and container orchestration</span>
+	- <span style="color:navy">More robust, resilient, high availability, and elasticity through containerization and container orchestration</span>
-	- <span style="color:navy">Consistency through the operator model, repeatable deployment</span>
+	- <span style="color:navy">Consistency per the operator model, repeatable deployment</span>
 	- <span style="color:navy">Capabilities for automating and streamlining the development process</span>

-- **Do the operators need a special configuration?**
+- **Do the operators need special configuration?**

 	<span style="color:navy">
 	Operators do not need any special configuration - their actions are driven by the CR (Custom Resource).
 Operators are the backbone of the automation in OpenShift/Kubernetes.
-The operators’ configuration is provided by the administrator via the MAS/Manage admin UI.
+The operator's configuration is provided by the administrator via the MAS/Manage admin UI.
 Behind the scenes, this UI updates the CR (which can also be manually changed).
 The operators run as pods in the OCP cluster.
 	</span>

-- **What is the use of the ingress controller?**
+- **What is the purpose of the ingress controller?**

     <span style="color:navy">
-	Ingress controller is OpenShift/Kubernetes means of exposing the service endpoint and load balancing to your applications.
+	Ingress controller is OpenShift/Kubernetes way of exposing the service endpoint and load balancing to your applications.
 	</span>

-- **Can you elaborate on IBM container registry (icr.io)?**
+- **Can you elaborate on the IBM container registry (icr.io)?**

 	<span style="color:navy">
 	All IBM products’ images are stored there.
 The images are accessible if you purchased the product thus obtain an entitlement key.
 The entitlement key is to be provided when installing MAS, and the MAS and other application operators use this entitlement key to pull the images from icr.io.